Neufund/parity-instant-seal-byzantium-enabled/README.md

-# Parity Private Neufund Chain
+# Parity with instantSeal engine and byzantium EIPs enabled

 This is parity instantSeal byzantium enabled development mode